Charter Operator Liability and Part 135 Accident Claims

 For many passengers, a charter flight can feel straightforward.
 A company is hired, an aircraft is arranged, a crew appears, and the trip is treated as a private alternative to scheduled airline travel.
 After a crash, however, the legal picture is often less simple than the outward presentation of the flight suggested.
 What looked like a single operation to the passenger or family may involve an operator, an aircraft owner, a management company, maintenance providers, and sometimes a broker or medical transport entity, each with a different role in the flight.

-That layered structure is one reason charter operator liability deserves separate attention in aviation litigation.
-Many on-demand charter, commuter, and air ambulance operations are conducted under Part 135, a federal regulatory framework distinct from the rules that govern most major airline service.
-The question after a Part 135 accident is often not just what happened, but who was responsible for what, and under what operational structure the flight was actually conducted.
-How the NTSB investigates an aircraft accident is one part of that picture, but the legal analysis often extends beyond the accident scene itself.
+That layered structure is one reason charter operator liability deserves separate attention.
+Many on-demand charter, commuter, and air ambulance operations are conducted under Part 135, a federal regulatory framework distinct from most scheduled Part 121 airline service.
+After a Part 135 accident, the question is often not just what happened, but who was responsible for what, and under what operational structure the flight was actually conducted.

 Charter Operator Liability Summary